antler-hat/figma-lazer/README.md

 Lazer is a plugin for Figma that provides quick commands to adjust the layout and appearance properties of selected elements.

+# Disclaimer

+I used Gemini 2.5 Pro to build this.
+Please excuse jank and AI-ness.

 ## Features

 This plugin allows you to quickly adjust: